AminoJS/AminoGo/README.md

 # Examples

-For more examples and details use case, you can browse the [example.go](example.go) file
+For more examples and details use case, you can browse the [examples directory](examples/) file

 # Docs